 In 1999 Professor Peter Fidler left Oxford Brookes University to become Vice-Chancellor and Chief Executive at the University of Sunderland.
 As well as leading efforts to enhance our reputation for high quality teaching and research, Professor Fidler contributes to regional regeneration as a member of several North-East development bodies.

 In 2006 a new £3.5m Gateway development opened at City Campus, housing a wide range of university services and academic support.
 This development was followed in 2009 by the £12m CitySpace sports facility featuring a six-badminton sports hall, 70-station fitness suite and indoor climbing wall.
-By 2011 more than £130m will have been spent on both University campuses.

 For over a century the University of Sunderland and all its former iterations has set the pace in higher education, and we look forward to continuing this trend into the next century.